Carlos Ibáñez del Campo: First presidency

 As president, Ibáñez exerted dictatorial powers, using rule by decree (decretos con fuerza de ley), suspending parliamentary elections, instead naming politicians to the Senate and Chamber of Deputies himself.
 Further, political opponents were arrested and exiled, including his former ally Marmaduke Grove.
 According to historian Clarence Haring, Ibáñez's government "was not wholly a dictatorship nor yet was it constitutional; it was something of both, sometimes in harmony, sometimes at odds, with public sentiment."
+According to Frederick Nunn, "Ibafiez paid only lip service to civil liberties and democratic procedures of governance embodied in the same document.
+He was not a true dictator, but a rigid authoritarian, elevated to power constitutionally, who had grave doubts about traditional liberal democracy and constitutionalism."

-His popularity was helped by massive loans by American banks, which helped to promote a high rate of growth in the country.
-He constructed massive public works, and increased public spending.
-He also created the Carabineros de Chile (police force) by unifying the previously disorganized police forces.
-Another significant achievement of Ibáñez's first administration was the signing of the 1929 Treaty of Lima, in which Chile agreed to return the Tacna Province to Peru, which had been seized during the War of the Pacific in the 1880s.
+More positive was the social legislation that was introduced during his presidency.
+In May 1931, a decree was issued that introduced a weekly rest for the staffs of public slaughterhouses.
+Two International Labor Organization conventions that dealt with health insurance for domestic servants and commercial and industrial employees were approved while regulations for safeguarding against occupational were enacted.
+A public agency was also enabled by Ibáñez (as noted by one study) “to insure workers in competition with employer’s mutual insurance companies and commercial insurance.”
+In addition, all of the labor legislation of that period was compiled into Latin America’s first labor code.

 He worked with the traditional parties in Chile to prevent the 1929 Chilean parliamentary election from being contested by socialists; they designated a candidate for each district.

 His popularity lasted until after the Wall Street crash of 1929.
 At that point all loans were halted and called.
 Chile was heavily affected by the Great Depression, which led to a drastic decline in the value of Chilean exports; for example, the value of copper and nitrate exports declined by 89% from 1927–29 to 1932.
 Ibáñez's large public spending did nothing to alleviate the situation, and his opponents, primarily the exiled Grove and Alessandri, began to plan a comeback.

 During July 1931, there were large protests against the government.
 Student protesters declared a four-day general strike and occupied university buildings at the National University.
 Rioting began on July 23.
 Protesters and police suffered violence, with approximately 20 deaths, as well as 200 injured.
 The police shooting of a physician in front of the building of the Medical Society led physicians to declare a physician strike.
 Ibáñez left the country for exile, on July 26, 1931, after delegating his office to the president of the senate, Pedro Opazo, who in turn resigned in favor of the interior minister, Juan Esteban Montero.